HIM 184 : Pathophysiology and Pharmacology

 5. Identify most frequent and significant diseases.

-6. Identify major organ related diseases.
+6. Identify major organ related diseases and multiple organ system diseases.

-8. Examine pharmacology and drugs.
+7. Examine pharmacology and pharmacotherapy.

 Content outline